snicker02/Catoptron3D/README.md

 case they agree exactly. `PLANE_ORDER` in `engine/flame.js` is the single thing to change if an import ever comes out visibly wrong.

+**The transform editor.** Flame IFS has its own tab beside the fold stack, with a card per
+transform: enable, duplicate, delete, and per-transform scale / rotate XYZ / move XYZ.
+Each card shows its resolved contraction and flags any transform that has reached 1.0, because a non-contractive map has no bounded attractor and renders as noise.

+Edits are **non-destructive**: an xform keeps its imported affine and layers the offsets on top, so *reset edits* restores the file exactly and a preset records what you changed rather than a flattened matrix.
+You can also build an IFS by hand — *+ transform* starts from a plain 0.5 contraction, no file needed.

+The matrices are **uniforms, not baked constants**, so dragging a transform slider costs nothing.
+Only the transform COUNT is compiled in, which means adding, deleting or disabling one rebuilds and everything else is live.

 **Map selection is a heuristic, and it is exposed.** The exact rule would be "the inverse of the map whose image contains p", which has no closed form for a general affine IFS. `Select` offers *nearest image* (apply every inverse, keep the one landing closest to the origin) and *nearest